Medaglia d'Oro (horse)

 Medaglia d'Oro (foaled April 11, 1999) is an American Thoroughbred racehorse who won several major stakes races including the 2002 Travers Stakes and the 2003 Whitney Handicap.
 He also finished second in the 2002 Belmont Stakes, the Breeders' Cup Classic in both 2002 and 2003, and the 2004 Dubai World Cup.
-Since retiring to stud, he has become an excellent stallion whose progeny include 2009 Horse of the Year Rachel Alexandra, two-time champion filly Songbird and two-time Hong Kong Horse of the Year Golden Sixty.
+Since retiring to stud, he has become an excellent stallion whose progeny include 2009 Horse of the Year Rachel Alexandra, two-time champion filly Songbird and three-time Hong Kong Horse of the Year Golden Sixty.

 Background

 Medaglia d'Oro is a dark bay or brown stallion with a white star and three white socks.
 He was bred by Albert and Joyce Bell of Great Falls, Montana and foaled on April 11, 1999, at Katalpa Farm in Paris, Kentucky.
 His sire was Ireland's 1991 Champion 2-Year-Old, El Prado, who was a son of the fourteen-time leading sire in Great Britain and Ireland Sadler's Wells, who in turn was a son of the 20th century's most influential sire and sire of sires, Northern Dancer.
 El Prado was the first son of Sadler's Wells to establish himself in the United States, becoming the leading sire in North America in 2002.
 However, the dam's side of his pedigree is less distinguished.
 His dam, Cappuccino Bay, won a minor stakes race but then descended into the claiming ranks.
 Her sire, Bailjumper, was not a success at stud, though he was a son of Hall of Fame inductee Damascus.
 Her family had failed to produce a major winner in several generations.

 As a yearling in 2000, Medaglia d'Oro was sent to a ranch in Arizona where he learned the basics of being a racehorse under the care of Raland Ayers.
-"He was just a pro from day one", said Ayers. |The first time I galloped him, he went between two horses like he'd been doing it all his life.
+"He was just a pro from day one", said Ayers.
+"The first time I galloped him, he went between two horses like he'd been doing it all his life.
 I've never been around a horse with that much class."
 In May 2001, Medaglia d'Oro returned to Kentucky where he was placed in trainer David Vance's stable at Churchill Downs.